vimeo/VimeoUpload/README.md

 1. We need to be able to communicate information to users about their [upload quota](https://vimeo.com/help/faq/uploading-to-vimeo/uploading-basics).

-### Goals
+### Target

+An upload system that accommodates / addresses each point listed above.

+A revised server-side Vimeo upload API that collapses the current 4 steps into 1 or 2 steps.

 Clear and concise upload system initialization.

 Clear and concise upload management and introspection.

-An upload system API that accommodate many (all?)
-UX possibilities.
+An upload system that accommodates many UX possibilities.

-Collapse the required server-side steps from 4 to 2.
-(Hopefully 1 at some point).

-In the Vimeo iOS app, 2-tap upload UX with a "head start" on each upload.

 ## Getting Started
 ### Submodule